 Peter cofounded White Cloth Gallery Leeds, a photography & film events space in 2012 operating as Co-creative Director until October 2014.

 Peter has published two books of his work; “Alcohol & England”, and “The British Abroad” his uncompromising look at drunken holiday hooligans.
-Peter will be exhibiting a selection of pictures from the book at HIPfest 2015 and taking part in discussions about his work and the role of the photojournalist in the digital age.
+Peter exhibited a selection of pictures from the book at HIPfest 2015 and took part in discussions about his work and the role of the photojournalist in the digital age.

 Frieke Janssens was born in Bruges, Belgium, in 1980. after starting with evening classes in photography at an age of 15, she skipped the pilot or police on a horse option, photography was her future.
 While studying photography at Sint-Lukas Brussels she was mainly interested in lifestyle, sociology and stereotypes, because she felt like she was living in two worlds.
 Now she’s a Brussels-based photographer.
 After graduating in 2002, Frieke immediately started working as a photographer, where she tries to tell a story that’s fascinating and mostly avoids the clichés, or she uses them very consciously.